 Good afternoon.
 Today, we are looking forward after having heard the performance of Q2 and first half.
 So what does the future hold for us?
 We just finished our strategic planning workshop group-wide last month.
 We also foresee that we need to take into account global outlook because for energy business, we have to look beyond ourselves and our own backyard.
-In terms of economic outlook, I say and this we all see very clear that GDP, 5 years down the road would stagnate or shrink.
+In terms of economic outlook, I'd say unless we all see very clear that GDP, 5 years down the road would stagnate or shrink.
 India remains healthy.
 China reduced to grow to the tune of 10% over the last decade.
 China's growth is slowing, 6% is good enough.
 Looking at Europe and North America, USA itself or Thai -- Thailand, they will hover around 3% to 4%.
 So decent growth can be seen within our neighborhood, the big markets of China, India with their own large, massive population, the 2 most populated countries in the world.
 So what is next?
 We look at 10 years' time frame.
-We look to 20 -- from 2020, so what are the major economic issues?
-So will they go on like this or heading down the bottom, and listening differently?
+We look to 20 -- well from 2020, so what are the major economic issues?
+So will they go on like this or heading down the bottom, maybe they are listening differently?
 No one can tell because none of us is fortune teller.
 We cannot foretell the future.
 There remains some protracted risks, i.e., the trade wars, the 2 giants.
 Next year will Trump stay on?
 But if we look at policy wise, Trump can still win the hearts of a large chunk of American people, Americas first.
 And his populist policy is likely to remain.
 So we have to watch very closely the kind of leader like Trump and Chinese leadership.
 What will the impact of trade war is on the rest of the world, especially for a small country like us?
 We are definitely going to be affected.
 Europe itself having been together for 26 years, they are taking stock, and euro sceptics are on the rise.
-So major countries like Germany, Italy or even U.K. itself, they feel -- they start to be sceptical about the flow of refugees, and their voters are becoming more sceptical about having to carry the burden of smaller countries.
-And that's why euro sceptics have become more powerful as we can see it.
+So major countries like Germany, Italy or even U.K. itself, they feel -- they start to be skeptical about the flow of refugees, and their voters are becoming more skeptical about having to carry the burden of smaller countries.
+And that's why euro skeptics have become more powerful as we can see it.

 Now the oil situation, Saudi Arabia remains a prominent player, but it's still getting weaker due to slumping oil prices and other issues.
-OpEx itself is not as strongly galvanized as before in terms of keeping its influence in the world oil market.
+OPEC itself is not as strongly galvanized as before in terms of keeping its influence in the world oil market.
 So that's the broad economic outlook.
 I try to focus on global issues as impacting energy.

 When we chart the strategy, we take into account main global trends as well as such as urbanization, aging population, and global warming.
 The green trend back to demand-supply for energy.
 We are witnessing real energy transition due to the force of technology and the less and less use or role of fossil fuel.
 Fossil fuels are no longer the prominent player.
 The -- what is coming up strong is green and nature, renewables.
 Nuclear is out of picture for Thailand, but globally, they pay a lot of attention to clean energy.
 So that's very long-term outlook for nuclear.
 Fossil is here to stay even in 2035, would it be peak oil demand?
 It is moving downward, coal and oil, high CO2, they still remain.
-But growth will be on the low side, whereas clean renewables, their growth is more robust.
+But growth will be on the lower side, whereas clean renewables, their growth is more robust.
 So that's the demand side.
 We have to look at what people demand as well.

 Now on the supply side.
-Many major players, the darker side is to the right -- actually to the left, the U.S., they can produce themselves with surplus for export.
+Many major players, the darker sides to the right -- actually to the left, the U.S., they can produce themselves with surplus for export.
 They no longer have to import.
 Russia has large gas reserves, but they face the challenges of transport.
 To the Middle East, it is surrounded by hotspots such as Iraq, Iran, Libya.
 These countries are facing volatile domestic situations.
 And so, the way we read into it, the uncertainty of supply are caused by smaller countries.
 Whether bigger countries are doing well or not, if these -- if those countries have no problem, there will be surplus and dragging down oil price.
 But if uncertainties, volatility remain long-term, price will stay there, and the pushing factor would be the pressure from clean energy renewables.
 It will change the trend of pricing.
 We look at 4 big mega trends, the technology, clean energy, what do we see?
 There are 4 key words for trend, first, electrification.
 So that is the true energy for the future.
 In the past, when we talk energy, we think about oil, gas, coal.
 Electricity is more like downstream.
 But these days, electricity is the buzz word.
 The transport system, rail, everything, it has gone electric.
 Globally, they use less and less diesel.
 We -- in Thailand, we see more EVs, the Tuk-tuks, the rickshaws, motorbikes, they have gone electric as -- and consumers, we will no longer see liquids, oils, petrol stations.
 So electrification devices, we mainly depend on electricity.
 So that's new energy.